lautenberger/elmfire/docs/index.rst

    :align: center

-ELMFIRE, the Eulerian Level set Model of FIRE spread, is open-source software Licensed under the `GNU General Public License Version 3
+ELMFIRE, the Eulerian Level set Model of FIRE spread, is open-source software Licensed under the `Eclipse Public License - 2.0
-<https://www.gnu.org/licenses/gpl-3.0.en.html>`_ (GPLv3).
+<https://www.eclipse.org/legal/epl-2.0/>`_ (EPLv2).
 It is a
 wildland fire spread model that can be used to:

 * Forecast the spread of fires in real time.